CuriousCurmudgeon/history_of_vcs/02_sccs.md

 > $ sccs edit -r 2 demo.txt (There is also a command to add a release for all files in the SCCS directory.)

-I mentioned that mangaging the versioning of releases was a very big problem that SCCS hoped to tackle.
+I mentioned that managing the versioning of releases was a very big problem that SCCS hoped to tackle.
 It did this through the concept of releases and levels.
 Each commit would increment the level of a release.
 For example, when we created demo.txt, it was implicitly Release 1, Level 1, or 1.1.
-Committing a delta would increment the level to 2, so we're not at 1.2.
+Committing a delta would increment the level to 2, so now we're at 1.2.
 The release number would only increment if you explicitly started a new release with `edit -r`.

 You had a lot of power over managing those releases.
 For example, if you needed to make a fix to release 1, but release 2 is the most recent, you could explicitly checkout the latest level from release 1 and make a change.
 That change would not apply to release 2.
 You would have to make the change in release 2 by yourself if necessary.